 Like I said earlier, I use Quicken to manage our finances.
 At any point in time, I can see exactly where we are with our all our money (great for my OCD! 🙂 ).
 However, that’s not the only tool available for getting a snapshot of your finances.

-In fact, Personal Capital is another great tool (and free!!) that I’ve also been utilizing to evaluate our net worth and see how our investments are doing.
+In fact, Empower (formerly Personal Capital) is another great tool (and free!!) that I’ve also been utilizing to evaluate our net worth and see how our investments are doing.
 The most important component I’ve found with this tool though is that you can see what you’re paying in fees in your investment accounts and what it will cost you over the years.

 Believe it or not, changing my investments based on what I found there will likely save me over $50,000 in fees alone over a 10-year period.
 Scary, right?